Instead of burning straps consisting of 100 percent polyester, they can be turned into PET pellets used in for examples buttons.

-The project managed to develop a successful proof of concept together with Filippa K and their trim supplier in 2018: Industrial polyester waste was made into prototype buttons and buckles through a process of mechanic recycling.
-The material was also evaluated by the Hong Kong Research Institute of Apparel and Fashion to examine the potential for fibre-to-fibre recycling.
+The project developed a successful proof-of-concept with Filippa K and their trim supplier in 2018: Industrial polyester waste was made into prototype buttons and buckles through a process of mechanic recycling.
+The material was also evaluated by the Hong Kong Research Institute of Apparel and Fashion to examine the potential for fiber-to-fiber recycling.

-The business modelling showed that the volumes of polyester products distributed every year by Axel Johnson International’s companies alone equals three per cent of the consumer plastic packages collected in Sweden yearly.
+The business modelling showed that the volumes of polyester products distributed every year by Axel Johnson International’s companies alone equal three percent of the consumer plastic packages collected in Sweden yearly.
 The financial loss from not utilizing these materials was estimated at 13 – 28 million SEK.
-From an environmental point of view, the analysis concluded that 5.2 tons of CO₂e would be saved per ton of virgin polyester that is replaced with recycled polyester.
+From an environmental point of view, the analysis concluded that 5.2 tons of CO₂e would be saved per ton if virgin polyester would be replaced by recycled polyester.

-As a result of the business modelling, the project reached out to several key downstream actors in logistics and recycling to team up to collect and prepare the waste materials for recycling.
+As a result of the project’s business modeling, Axfoundation reached out to several key downstream actors in logistics and recycling to team up to collect and prepare the waste materials for recycling.
 Unfortunately, these dialogues did not move forward since the volumes were considered too small for them to be profitable to recycle.

 In the first phase, the project showed the potential for industrial polyester to be recycled and become a resource in an apparel value chain.
 But in the second phase, systemic challenges related to the availability of large-scale recycling technologies suitable for high strength and contaminated industrial polyester, reverse logistics, partnerships, and the right market conditions hindered the scaling of the solution.

-The project identified five key levers to enable a circular business model for industrial polyester:
+During the project, five factors were identified that must be in place to enable a circular business model for polyester:

 - Sustainable solutions for reverse logistics

-- Information about the composition and recyclability of secondary materials
+- Increased transparency about the composition and origin of the materials